 And then I started investing in help, and I became a bestselling author, was invited to speak internationally, made front page news multiple times, was featured in Writer’s Digest, and did it all before I turned 22.

 My goal as a coach was to bridge the information gap that was creating this toxic pattern of failure, wasted investments, and limiting beliefs in authors whenever they tried to launch but didn’t know how.

 And now I know why this gap exists—because lost writers are flocking to Facebook groups and being ‘protected’ by the admins who won’t expose them to said help.

 I’m here to break this pattern.

 Because it’s my JOB to help authors.

 And I won’t let them suffer through this failure pattern any longer.

 If you want to join a space that is both supportive and will introduce you to trusted coaches, book cover designers and editors who can help you on your author journey?

-Consider joining my Facebook Group, Happily Ever Author.
+Consider joining my Facebook Group, The Paperback Podcast Community.